Cell Communication and Intracellular Signaling

 The course will give an odyssey of major signaling events in the vertebrate cell, starting at the cell surface and ending up in the nucleus.
 The course aims at giving the student an overview of cellular interactions with the cellular microenvironment and the signaling events resulting from these interactions.
 Moreover, it will be discussed how cells respond to physiological cues such as hormones and neuronal signals.

-- Explain the main types of cell communication, including the signal molecules (ligands/transmitters) integral to these main types.
+- Recognize and discuss the main types of cell communication, including the signal molecules (ligands/transmitters) integral to these main types, and understand the importance of cell signaling in biology and to be able apply this knowledge in future laboratory work.

-- Explain intracellular-and membrane-bound receptors,and be able to give examples of such receptors.
+- Know and be able to discuss the major groups of intracellular-and membrane-bound receptors, be able to give examples of such receptors.

-- Explain central cellular signal pathways in eukaryotic cells.
+- Understand and discuss central cellular signal pathways in eukaryotic cells.

 - Demonstrate the connection between cellular signal pathways and medical phenomena, using examples.